jesusprubio/jesusprubio/README.md

 ### :call_me_hand: When I’m not busy helping the scientists at [IBM Research](https://medium.com/@IBMResearch) to bring into the world the latest inventions of our labs I like to write free software, specially insecurity tools.

-:alien: In other lives, I worked as a VoIP programmer, a systems administrator, and even pentester.
+:alien: In other lives, I worked as a VoIP programmer, a systems administrator, and even a pentester.

 :cloud: In particular, I have very good memories of some stages.
 At [Quobis](https://www.quobis.com), a company from home that I love, I pivoted from system engineer to developer.
 Later, with [Filterly](https://techcrunch.com/2015/09/22/filterly), appeared my first startup adventure.
 Playing with the whole stack by necessity and a time to learn to write very good JavaScript.
 A couple of years after that I ended up at [Feeld](https://www.feeld.co).
 More startup world party, tons of requests per minute and almost the same lessons learned.